 In this article, we look at the symptoms, causes, and treatment of psoriasis on the feet.
 We also cover how people can tell the difference between psoriasis on the feet and athlete's foot and offer some lifestyle tips for reducing psoriasis flare-ups.

 There are several types of psoriasis.
-The most common type is plaque psoriasis, which occurs in around 85 to 90 percent of people with psoriasis.
+The most common type is plaque psoriasis, which occurs in around

 Plaque psoriasis can occur on almost any part of the body, including the feet.
 This type of psoriasis causes red, dry patches of skin known as plaques.

 These plaques are usually covered in silvery scales and can be itchy and sore.
 In more severe psoriasis, plaques may also crack open and bleed.

 A second type of psoriasis called palmoplantar pustulosis specifically affects the palms of the hands and the soles of the feet.